turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Buy Functionality

 This is the main function for the marketplace where users can buy the listed NFTs on the marketplace.
-Buyer can attach some NEAR as the payment and the contract will automatically send the payment to the seller and update the token ownership to the buyer.
-We also create a simple transaction fee or commission for smart contract developer, in this example we take 5% cut for every sales made via the smart contract.
+Buyers pay with NEAR tokens and the contract will automatically send the payment to the seller and update the token ownership to the buyer.
+We also create a simple transaction fee or commission for the smart contract developer, in this example we take a 5% cut from every sales made via the smart contract.

 First, let's setup a constant for our commission.
-You can write this constant on top of `main.ts` on Data Types & Storage section.
+You can write this constant on top of `main.ts` in the Data Types & Storage section.

 ```typescript
 const COMMISSION = 5
 ```

 Let start coding the buy function.
-To retrieve the amount of payment in the smart contract, we can use `context.attachedDeposit`.
-After that we need to validate the deposit amount and the current NFT price.
+To retrieve the payment amount in the smart contract, we can use `context.attachedDeposit`.
+After that, we need to validate the deposit amount and the current NFT price.

 ```typescript
 export function buy(token_id: TokenId): TokenId {